 One study of Korean women and post-delivery anal and flatal incontinence did deliver an interesting result.
 The Korean women in this study experienced the trauma typical to a natural delivery, with lacerations to the sphincter occurring.
 Vacuum extraction was also used.
 Yet, the study reported flatal incontinence occurs nearly 20% less in Korean women than in women from Western countries, despite similar risk factors.

 What Other Factors Contribute to Flatal Incontinence

-Age appears a contributing factor to the problem of controlling gas.
-As the Korean study shows, the problem exists globally.
+Age appears a contributing factor to the concern of controlling gas.
+As the Korean study shows, the concern exists globally.
 Researchers from several countries report that about 1 in 3 women ages 30 and older suffer from the involuntary release of gas.

 Another study identified menopause, obesity and an increased occurrence of urinary incontinence as factors that increased the likelihood of flatal incontinence.
 This suggests additional factors can impact the ability of the perineal and anal muscles from functioning properly.